For people with a similar name, see Magnus Carlsson (disambiguation), Magnus Karlsson (disambiguation), and Magnus Carlson.

 No. 1 (January 2010)

 Sven Magnus Øen Carlsen[a] (born 30 November 1990) is a Norwegian chess grandmaster.
-He is a five-time World Chess Champion, the reigning four-time World Rapid Chess Champion, the reigning six-time World Blitz Chess Champion, and the reigning Chess World Cup Champion.
-He has held the No. 1 position in the FIDE world chess rankings since 1 July 2011 and trails only Garry Kasparov in time spent as the highest-rated player in the world.
+He is the world #1 ranked player (FIDE world chess rankings).
+He is a five-time World Chess Champion, the reigning five-time World Rapid Chess Champion, the reigning seven-time World Blitz Chess Champion, and the reigning Chess World Cup Champion.
+He trails only Garry Kasparov in time spent as the highest-rated player in the world, while holding the record for longest consecutive reign.[1]
 His peak rating of 2882 is the highest in history.
-He also holds the record for the longest unbeaten streak at the elite level in classical chess.[1][2]
+He also holds the record for the longest unbeaten streak at an elite level in classical chess at 125 games.[2][3]

 A chess prodigy, Carlsen finished first in the C group of the Corus chess tournament shortly after he turned 13 and earned the title of grandmaster a few months later.
-At 15, he won the Norwegian Chess Championship, and at 17 he finished joint first in the top group of Corus.
+At 15, he won the Norwegian Chess Championship, also becoming the youngest ever player to qualify for the Candidates Tournament in 2005.[1]
+At 17, he finished joint first in the top group of Corus.
 He surpassed a rating of 2800 at 18, the youngest at the time to do so.
 In 2010, at 19, he reached No. 1 in the FIDE world rankings, the youngest person ever to do so.

 Carlsen became World Chess Champion in 2013 by defeating Viswanathan Anand.
-He retained his title against Anand the following year and won both the 2014 World Rapid Championship and World Blitz Championship, becoming the first player to hold all three titles simultaneously, a feat which he repeated in 2019 and 2022.[3][4]
+He retained his title against Anand the following year and won both the 2014 World Rapid Championship and World Blitz Championship, becoming the first player to hold all three titles simultaneously, a feat which he repeated in 2019 and 2022.[4][5]
 He defended his classical world title against Sergey Karjakin in 2016, Fabiano Caruana in 2018, and Ian Nepomniachtchi in 2021.
-He declined to defend his title against Nepomniachtchi in 2023, citing a lack of motivation.[5]
+Nepomniachtchi qualified again for the title match in 2023, but this time Carlsen declined to defend his title, citing a lack of motivation.[6]

 Known for his attacking style as a teenager, Carlsen has since developed into a universal player.
 He uses a variety of openings to make it harder for opponents to prepare against him and reduce the utility of pre-game computer analysis.[6]